 From the 1st April 2009, a worker's minimum holiday entitlement under the Working Time Regulations was increased to 28 days including Bank and Public holidays.
 This holiday entitlement is based on the employee working a 5-day week.
-For 2023 this will increase to 29 days holiday to reflect the King's Coronation on May 8th.

 - (b) Holiday pay may be provided in one of two ways: - (i) By participation in the B & CE Benefit Schemes' "Template" system which is operated from the Schemes' offices at Manor Royal, Crawley, West Sussex, RH10 9QP (Tel: 0300 200 0555).
 Under "Template", every month the employer makes a regular payment to a "holiday fund" from which employees' holiday pay is provided as and when required.
 Further benefits of "Template" include death in service and accident benefits, (see Rule 28) and contribute to a stakeholder pension for each employee included in the scheme.